Lingga-Putra/FlexBioNeuro_NIR_ML/README.md

 **Note:** The training process may be time-intensive, as it was conducted on a Linux cluster over a duration of 72-96 hours.

+## Hardware Components

+Hardware.txt: This file lists all the NIR-sensors required for the project.

+## 3D Schematics

+3D Schematics Directory: This directory contains all the developed and 3D printed components used in this project.
+The 3D designs are provided in both STEP and STL formats, allowing for easy constumization and direct 3D printing of the constructions developed.

+## Contribution

 We hope this repository contributes to advancements in real-time monitoring and optimization of biogas plant processes.
 Feel free to explore and contribute!